Ekka Box Office Collection Day 28: Yuvrajkumar's Film Earns 9.68 Cr India Nett

 The story of Ekka is about an ordinary young man who embarks on a journey full of action and emotion due to circumstances.
 An attempt has been made to show the right balance of drama, emotion, and action in the film, which both critics and audiences praise.

 Although the film’s earnings have declined on weekdays, it is expected to earn well again in the coming weekend.
-Soon, it can join the 10 crore club.
 Yuvrajkumar’s fan following and the film’s content can make it a long-distance horse.

 Stay connected with IWMBuzz.com for the latest box office news.